kemitchell/writing.kemitchell.com/_drafts/First-Read-of-the-Fair-Source-License.md

 - Drafting
 ---

 [Sourcegraph] has release a new standard form license, [The Fair Source License].
 The text was written by a professional hero of mine, [Heather Meeker], whose excellent books on open-source licensing I often recommend to clients.
+The Fair Source License is not an open-source license, but it's billed as an alternative to help developers get paid that's just as easy to apply to new work.

 [Sourcegraph]: https://sourcegraph.com